ethantyleung/MSD/README.md

 4. Navigate to the folder that your serial_plotter.py file is in
 5. Run 'py .\serial_plotter.py' in terminal to start the script
 6. Match the COM port to the one listed in the Arduino IDE
 7. Click start!
-A GUI should pop up and the graph should begin plotting
+A GUI should pop up and the graph should begin plotting.